ersims/botched/README.md

 ## API

-All Error constructors are variadic and accept the following signatures, which are identical to the[VError and WError][verror-url] signatures.
+All Error constructors are variadic and accept the following signatures, all of which are identical to the [VError and WError][verror-url] signatures.

 <a id="api-generic-error"></a>